Electropaedia logo

 F(t) = 1 - e -1 = 63.2% regardless of the value of β

-If more than one failure mechanism exists within the population each with different characteristics, the appropriate α and β corresponding to each failure mode must be applied separately to obtain the total failure percent.
+If more than one failure mechanism exists within the population, each with different characteristics, the appropriate α and β corresponding to each failure mode must be applied separately to obtain the total failure percent.
 Using the shape and scale parameters developed for similar products is not justified and is likely to lead to erroneous results.

 Probability Density Function of Component Lifetimes

-The distribution of component lifetimes within the total population is given by
+The distribution of component lifetimes within the total population is given by the time derivative of the cumulative failure distribution.
+Thus

 f(t) = dF(t)/dt = (β/α β) t β-1 exp[-(t/α) β]